 Taking nicotinic acid with food and taking aspirin (325 to 650 mg) 30 minutes before can decrease the side effects.
 Side effects often improve after 7 to 10 days.
 The immediate-release formulation is more likely to produce side effects, but is also more effective at lowering cholesterol levels and less likely to injure the liver than certain sustained-release formulations.
 The sustained-release and extended-release formulations have fewer side effects and are usually taken at night with a meal or snack.

-Nicotinic acid can produce other side effects in some people, including insulin resistance, which can increase blood glucose levels in diabetics.
+Nicotinic acid can produce other side effects in some people.
+For example, it can blunt the body’s reaction to insulin, which can increase blood sugar levels in diabetics.
 It can increase uric acid levels in people with gout and is not recommended for this group.
 Nicotinic acid can also produce low blood pressure in people taking vasodilator medications such as nitroglycerin, and it can sometimes worsen angina pectoris (chest pain).

 Fibrates — Fibrate medications (gemfibrozil, fenofibrate and fenofibric acid) can lower triglyceride levels and raise HDL cholesterol levels (table 1).

-Fibrates may be recommended for people with elevated triglyceride levels and hyperlipidemia.
+Fibrates may be recommended for people with elevated triglyceride and cholesterol levels.
 Fibrates have been associated with muscle toxicity (causing muscle pain or weakness), especially when used by people with kidney insufficiency or when used in combination with a statin medication.
-Fenofibrate/fenofibric acid (Tricor®, Triglide®, Trilipex®) are less likely to interact with statins than gemfibrozil, and are safer in people who must use both medications.
+Fenofibrate/fenofibric acid (brand names: Tricor, Triglide, Trilipex) are less likely to interact with statins than gemfibrozil, and are safer in people who must use both medications.

 Fish oil — Oily fish, such as anchovies and tuna, contain two important fatty acids, called DHA and EPA.
 Eating a diet that includes one to two servings of oily fish per week can reduce triglyceride levels and reduce the risk of death from coronary heart disease.
 Fish oil supplements are believed to have the same benefit.
 A daily 1 gram fish oil supplement may be recommended if you do not eat enough fish.